evaitl/6780p2/README.md

 every command will start with an integer CommandId.
 The corresponding responses start with the same CommandId.

-Commands accepted on command socket are: MKD, RMD, CDUP, CWD, DELE, PWD, LIST, RETR, STOR.
+Commands accepted on command socket are: MKD, CDUP, CWD, DELE, PWD, LIST, RETR, STOR.

 Format for a command is: